Green-Sight/greenseers/content/english/posts/nutrition-facts/index.md

 Cooking is just Thermodynamics and chemistry, but tastier.

 #### Fats
-{{< figure src='saturated-unsaturated-fats-molecular-config.jpg' title='molecular difference between saturated and unsaturated fat' >}}
+{{< figure src="saturated-unsaturated-fats-molecular-config.jpg" title="molecular difference between saturated and unsaturated fat" >}}

 saturated fats :: all C atoms are bonded to H atom unsaturated fats :: some C atom bind to each other